pudjamansyurin/gen-core/README.md

   - [x] ~~Library: https://github.com/sparkfun/SparkFun_Ublox_Aacrduino_Library~~
 - [x] Simplify CANBUS library with pointer data
 - [x] Add new fingerprint can only be executed when KNOB is ON (HMI1 ON)
-- [ ] E-Scooter Diagram:
+- [x] E-Scooter Diagram:
-  - [?]
-HMI.Primary Fingerprint indicator blink when Scanning
+  - [x] HMI.Primary Fingerprint indicator blink when Scanning
-  - [?]
-Try to add more than 5 fingerprint user
+  - [x] Try to add more than 5 fingerprint user
   - [x] Handle remote lost
     - [x] Only when knob ON
     - [x] HMI.Primary Remote blink